jeaf/idxbeast/README.md

 * Allow for time constraints (e.g., modified after April 15th) to be provided in the search string.
 * etc.

+### Testing

+Testing should be improved, see the Testing section for more information.

 Acknowledgements
 ----------------